mikan-senpai/consam-FCM/README.md

 # What's new

 App has been totally rewritten in Kotlin using modern components such as Navigation, Data Binding, View Models, coroutines, etc...
-Check the [CHANGELOG](./CHANGELOG.md) file for a more detailled list.
+Check the [CHANGELOG](./CHANGELOG.md) file for a more detailed list.
 The first linphone-android release that will be based on this will be 4.5.0, using 5.0.0 SDK.

 We're also taking a fresh start regarding translations so less languages will be available for a while.